What Not to Pack for a Cruise? 20 Items to Leave at Home

 What not to pack for a cruise?
 Certain items from home won’t make it past the cruise ship’s guidelines, leading your luggage straight to the naughty room.
 Some items are downright illegal and prohibited.
 Other items you should leave at home.
 Check out these 20 items you should not bring on a cruise.

 We tend to bring our daily go-tos from home, thinking we’ll need them on vacation.
-Many items, like irons and surge protectors, are prohibited.
-Drugs and weapons are illegal.
+However, many items, like irons and surge protectors, are prohibited.
+Drugs and weapons are also illegal.
 Hangers and beach towels may just be redundant.
-Time to pack smart and save that luggage space for those cruise essentials.
+It’s time to pack smart and save that luggage space for those cruise essentials.

 Disclaimer: This post may contain affiliate links, meaning we earn a commission at no extra cost.
 Please refer to our full disclosure for details.

-Redundant or Unnecessary Items You Can Leave at Home
+Redundant or Unnecessary Items You May Probably Want to Leave at Home

 1. Beach Towels